khizar-saleem/diy-garage/docs/user-stories.md

 ## User stories

-* As a broke college student who loves YouTube, I want to be able to easily access music that I have saved without having to pay for anything.
+* As someone who maintains their own cars, I would like to have an app that keeps records of all the work I have done.

-* As someone whose main way of downloading music is by converting YouTube videos into mp3 files on my computer, I would like a convenient way to do the same on my phone.
+* As someone who has spent thousands of dollars paying someone else to maintain my cars, I would like to learn how to do it on my own.